7 Key B2C Marketing Trends

 Personalization boosting conversions is partly why email marketing platforms and CRMs that focus on personalization, like Drip, have seen rapid growth.

-Ecommerce-focused "Drip" has grown largely due to robust marketing automation features (86% over five years).
+Ecommerce-focused "Drip" has grown largely due to robust marketing automation features (58% over 5 years).

 4. Email Marketing Makes a Serious Comeback